ABOUT THEM VIBES

 “The city is a musical tapestry,” says Haddad.
 “There is so much going on besides country.
 Music Row might be the main economic force, but there are also punk, metal, rock ‘n’ roll and soul bands here.
 It’s as diverse a scene as Haight-Ashbury in the ‘60s or New York’s East Village in the ‘70s.”

-Ten years later, Them Vibes – which now includes guitarist Kyle Lewis (“He looks like Duane Allman and plays like Mick Taylor,” marvels Haddad) – are a central part of Music City’s thriving rock scene.
+Ten years later, Them Vibes are a central part of Music City’s thriving rock scene.
 Them Vibes’ 2013 debut album, Shine On, represented their love of bluesy bands like the Rolling Stones and the Faces, but their latest represents a distinct left-hand stylistic turn.
+Them Vibes' touring band includes Kyle Lewis on guitar, Sarah Tomek on drums, Judd Fuller on Bass, and Kaitlyn Conner on Keys.

 The title track of the band’s most recent album, 2017’s Electric Fever, offered a preview to Them Vibes’ new five-song EP, which answers their own musical question, Why the Funk Not with a collection of tracks designed, as Brother Love puts it, quoting Keith Richards, “to put the roll back into rock...to get people up and dancing.”